Praise for Global Knowledge (Globalkunnskap, 2016)

 «A very ambitious attempt at breaking with the in our times all-too-widespread structures of methodological and epistemological nationalism and ethnocentrism.» Researcher Sindre Bangstad, KIFO – Centre for Church Research

 «Refreshing read in a time characterized by new and often unconsidered nationalism both in Europe and other places.
-This project has parallels with both the Big-History movement.. and the tradition of global history that I’m a part of, but Herbjørnsrud’s global knowledge is aligned with history of ideas and is about identity and self-understanding.» Reviewer, researcher of history at the University of Bergen, Eivind Heldaas Seland, Globalhistorie
+This project has parallels with both the Big-History movement.. and the tradition of global history that I’m a part of, but Herbjørnsrud’s global knowledge is aligned with history of ideas and is about identity and self-understanding.» Reviewer, associate professor of history at the University of Bergen, Eivind Heldaas Seland, Globalhistorie

 «After having read Globalkunnskap you have a much further outlook,